conorep/AdviseItStarter/README.md

 #### CURRENT TODOS
-- URI should/could remove token after retrieval of schedule...?
+##### HOT
+- ERROR HANDLING IN GENERAL!
+  - The admin login needs error handling (not just page reload without error report when entering non-existent email or wrong pass).
+  - No error handling on update/new schedule submit when adding more than a certain amount of characters to any given quarter.

+##### LATER
 - Map out how each view route works.
   - What session variables need to be present to load certain stuff?
   - Which jQuery functions get run when something happens?
-- ERROR HANDLING IN GENERAL!
-  - The admin login needs error handling (not just page reload without error report when entering non-existent email or wrong pass).
-  - No error handling on update/new schedule submit when adding more than a certain amount of characters to any given quarter.
 - Think about implementing/not implementing a max char size for quarters
   - "How many lines of info should I allow?
 Infinite vs. 10...?"
   - Currently, creation error when posting quarters with massive amounts of text.
-- Make a specific view route for retrieving a schedule via URI...?